 During the last few weeks, Marc H., Paul S. and myself have been exploring some ideas to support Hypermedia in Jersey.
 The outcome of this investigation is an experimental implementation that is available in Jersey's trunk (module version 1.2-SNAPSHOT).
 Exactly what it means to support hypermedia is still an area of research, and some other implementations of JAX-RS (notably RESTfulie) have also...

 As Ryan described in his recent blog, we now have support for Java SE clients in the Mobility Platform.
 Mahesh Sharma, a student and Sun ambassador in India, has been working on a port of this library to the Android platform.
-As part of his work, Mahesh also ported the UI of our MusicDb demo and has proven that Android is a great plaform to run SGMP applications.
+As part of his work, Mahesh also re-wrote the UI of our MusicDb demo and proved that Android is a great plaform to run SGMP applications.

 The Mobility Platform team has been working on a number of new features and enhancements since the release of GlassFish Mobility Platform v1.1 in February 2009.
 One of those features is the ability to run the Mobility Platform software on top of Glassfish ESB.
 There is a clear synergy between the Mobility Platform and Glassfish ESB.
-The former is all about mobilizing the enterprise, while the latter is about integration of enterprise and legacy information systems.
-By running the Mobility Platform on top of Glassfish ESB, as opposed to just Glassfish, it is possible to write enterprise connectors that sit on the enterprise bus and can mobilize all sorts of information systems.
+The former is about mobilizing the enterprise, while the latter...